-Backup TDs are TDs designated by a Tournament Organizer during the organization of any cannot serve as backup TDs unless the TO also meets the TD requirements for that event.
+Backup TDs are TDs designated by a Tournament Organizer during the organization of any tournament event to serve as the acting TD during any period when the original TD cannot serve or take leave.
+The backup TD needs to have the same required credentials as the original TD (such as an IA for an IA, if an IA is required).
+This means that Tournament Organizers (TOs) cannot serve as backup TDs unless the TO also meets the TD requirements for that event.
 A designated backup TD shall not play in any international tournament in which he/she could end up directing with the possible exception of friendly matches and unrated events.
 Backup TDs are also allowed to play in national events in which he/she could end up directing if desired by the TO.